KimKaiv/starter-hugo-research-group/content/authors/toddk/_index.md

 # I have worked on a diverse range of research and consultancy projects, including such special topics such as investor sentiment, security behaviour, civil aerospace R&D support schemes, air transport CO2 emissions, venture capital, the exploitation of social science research, and airport slot allocation rulings.

 ---
-My research centres on the interplay between normative and behavioural models of decision making under risk and uncertainty, with applications in financial and non-financial problem settings.